All About Energy Engineers

 - Energy Project Engineer

-In the United States, there were 132,500 jobs for Energy Engineer in 2016.
+In 2016, there was an estimated number of 132,500 jobs in the United States for Energy Engineer.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Energy Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.
+There will be an estimated 9,500 positions for Energy Engineer per year.

 The states with the most job growth for Energy Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.